Beach Tent at Congress Hall; Photo by Charles Riter

 Last-Minute Weekend Beach Getaways

-Treat yourself to a spontaneous escape – as soon as this weekend – with our insider tips on seaside towns and accommodations that are closer than you think.
+Treat yourself to a spontaneous toes-in-the-sand escape in every nook of the state– as soon as this weekend.
+Our insider tips give you the scoop on seaside towns and accommodations that are a lot closer than you may think.

-Traveling from the North/Northwest?
-Check out these coastal destinations:
+Traveling from North/Northwest of NJ?
+Dive into these coastal destinations:

 Sandy Hook

-Explore gorgeous beaches and historic sites when you spend the day (or weekend) at Gateway National Recreation Area in Sandy Hook.
+Explore gorgeous beaches and historic sites during a last-minute getaway at Gateway National Recreation Area in Sandy Hook.
 Reserve a campsite in the park (season runs late May through early October) or enjoy boutique accommodations at SeaScape Manor Bed & Breakfast or BeachWalk at Sea Bright.
 If you don’t mind a short drive (under 30 minutes) to the beach, you could stay at The Oyster Point Hotel on the Navesink River in nearby Red Bank, where shopping, dining and nightlife provide plenty to do.

 Long Branch